mauriciofarina/SelfDrivingCar-TrafficSignClassifier/writeup_template.md

 ### Testing Model on New Images

 In order to test the trained model, 8 external images were predicted by the network.
 All images were rescaled to a size of 32x32 and labeled to its respective label.
 After the execution of the script, all images were predicted correctly.
-The individualy results can be seen below:
+The individually results can be seen below:

 #### 2 - Speed limit (50km/h)